jack610336/jack610336.github.io/index.md

 This is a page to remind me what I learned.
 Maybe it will have some mistake!
 So If you find some mistake, Please tell me and give me some advices.
-It's will help us to improve ourself
+It's will help us to improve ourself.
 This page will focus on Android App Development.
 Let's start from basic and grow up to be  professional.

 ### Java 本質